Dennis Báthory-Kitsz home · composer · engraver · author · editor · photographer · contact

 Click the images for larger views.
 PDFs available on request, along with a list of clients.

-Since 1993, all music has been completed in Finale engraving software.
-Scores are accepted in pencil, pen, or previous versions of Finale.
+Since 1993, all music has been completed in Finale engraving software running under Windows.
+Scores are accepted in pencil, pen, PDF, Finale or XML (all scores, however, will be re-set from scratch).
 Standard sizes are produced as well as my preferred size of 9.25 x 12.7 inches.
 No work is too complex.
 Please contact me for rates and schedules.

 First page of a voice, flute and guitar piece with contemporary indications (Bathory-Kitsz).
 This is an example of relaxed horizontal scoring.
 This score is published on 17 x 11-inch paper.
 Bathory-Kitsz engraving example, Bathory-Kitsz